vanderlyle/arch-install-laptop/post-install-manual.md

 # Sound

-  * alsa the kernel sound system works out of the box (just needs to be unmuted) - PulseAudio sound server could be installed for additional features
+  * alsa the kernel sound system works out of the box (just needs to be unmuted) - for additional features use PulseAudio sound server

     ```bash
     sudo pamcan -Syu alsa-utils